SATISFACTORY ACADEMIC PROGRESS (SAP) GUIDELINES

 Students on Academic Restriction status must:

-- Meet with advisor to reevaluate appropriate program of study and update IAP to include two mandated interventions to support academic progress,
+- Meet with academic advisor to reevaluate appropriate program of study and create or update an Academic Completion Plan (ACP) to support academic progress.

-Important Dates If Appealing for Spring 2014 Term:
+Important Dates If Appealing for Summer 2015 and Fall 2015 Terms

 View examples of various SAP situations